5 step crash course to unlocking the power of ELLIOTT WAVE

 Trading is hard work, no matter what methods you use.

 Trading is intellectually challenging and emotionally draining.
 You will lose at this game more times than you will win.
-Every penny you earn will be hard earned, and every penny you lose will be easily lost!
+Every penny you earn will be hard earned, and every penny you lose will be easily lost, applying elliott wave theory to you analysis will help you to improve the odd's!!

 Trading is not that easy, but then again nothing worthwhile is, so don’t give up easily!